graemeniedermayer/ArExperiments/README.md

 ### ArRecorder
 Saves a txt file on phone of the cameras position + quaternion.
 This could be used to transform a real camera into a 3d camera.
 Also shows an animation example for recording.

+### Depth
+This experiments with fragment shaders and the Depth API.
+It attempts to show off occlusion (although the results aren't that great).
+It is a good example of how to consume the api with threejs.

 ## Goal Experiments

 ### TODO